-She loves the process of making, but her work is always idea driven.
+Weir loves the process of making, but her work is always idea driven.
 She works in series so she can pursue themes of importance to her.
 The 60,000-15,000 year-old cave paintings of northern Spain, southern France and Australia are the subject of one such series.
 Pomegranates, which represent fecundity and come in the most amazing colors, create an additional one.
-There is another about industrial detritus which is made of fabrics, rusty metal and random “junk” which sparkles and intrigues.
+There is another about industrial detritus which is made of fabrics, rusty metal and random detritus which sparkles and intrigues.
 Early human mark-making is an ever-present theme.
-Her series Fierce Winds explores the excitement and terror of searing winds which have been exacerbated by sudden climate change.
-And Confluence, a show she curated and sent to six venues over three years, considers aspects of water: its beauty, scarcity and impact.
-Her work in Confluence deals with the Pacific Gyre and is comprised of household plastics and other discards.
+Her series Fierce Winds and Confluence explore sudden climate change as do the pieces comprising her contribution to Nature Colorized.

 The objective of Weir’s artwork is to awaken the mind of the viewer by means of visual seduction.